CemBirbiri/Internship-2019-Prostate-Segmentation-using-GANS/README.md

 # Prostate-Segmentation-using-GANS
-Additional coding on Prostate Segmentation using GANs
+Additional coding on Prostate Segmentation using GANs paper

 Generative Adversarial Networks(GANs) have shown great success in generating different kinds of visual content.